Behavioral Health Workforce Program

 Program Director, Social Work, University of Montana

-Mary-Ann Sontag Bowman is an Associate Professor in the School of Social Work and a Licensed Clinical Social Worker.
+Mary- Ann Sontag Bowman, Ph.D., is a Licensed Clinical Social Worker and Associate Professor in the School of Social Work.
 Her degrees (BA, MSW, Ph.D.) are all in Social Welfare from the University of California at Berkeley.
-Her professional interests/expertise include rural behavioral health, end-of-life care, pediatric palliative care, grief and loss, and the human-animal bond; she recently authored a book chapter titled “Final Gifts: Lessons Children Can Learn from Dogs about End-of-Life, Loss, and Grief.”
-She serves as Co-PI, and Social Work faculty representative for the BHWET Program which seeks to place behavioral health trainees in integrated primary care settings.
+Her professional interests/expertise include rural behavioral health, end-of-life care, pediatric palliative care, grief and loss, and the human-animal bond; she recently authored a book chapter titled "Final Gifts: Lessons Children Can Learn from Dogs about End-Of-Life, Loss, and Grief."
+Dr. Sontag Bowman is the current BHWET Program Director and Principal Investigator for the HRSA grant cycle, 2021-2025.

 Evaluator, University of Montana

 Jean Carter, Pharm.D., Ph.D. is a licensed pharmacist and a Professor in the Skaggs School of Pharmacy where she serves as the Director of Academic Affairs and Assessment and course coordinator / instructor for courses in the social and administrative sciences in pharmacy.
 Her role in the BHWET grant is the program evaluator.
 She received her doctoral training at the University of Arizona (Pharm.D.
 1993 and Ph.D.
 1997).
 She has been at the University of Montana since 1997.
 Her research interests are focused on outcomes in education and healthcare, public health roles for pharmacists, and most recently, analyzing claims databases.